 As well as developing original television drama work, Paul has been a long-time contributor to long-running series.
 He was Story Producer on BBC Scotland's RIVER CITY from January-December 2014 and on RED ROCK Season 1 (Element Pictures/Company Pictures for TV3, Ireland, 2015).
 He went on to Studio Produce RED ROCK Season 2 and was Series Producer (Editorial) on Season 3 of the show.
 He has also been on writing duties on both Season 2 and Season 3.
 The series won 'Best Soap' at the Irish Film and Television Awards 2016 and Paul was also nominated as 'Best Writer' for his work on the show.
-Paul will be returning to RED ROCK as Showrunner on Season 4.
+Paul has recently re-joined RED ROCK as Showrunner on Season 4.

 Other work for television includes De Facto Films' drama series AN BRONNTANAS for TG4, Ireland, which Paul co-wrote with director Tom Collins, Joe O'Byrne and Eoin McNamee.
 This was recut into a theatrical motion picture which had its world premiere at the Galway Film Festival 2014.
 It was Ireland's entry for the Foreign Language category of the 2015 Academy Awards.
 The television version was nominated in the Scripted Drama category of the Irish Film and Television Awards 2015.